 GeminiChildrensMusic.com • http://www.youtube.com/watch?v=wrWlIyP2Zqs

 Emily Slomovits began playing violin at the age of seven, and has been joining her father and uncle (the duo Gemini) on stage since she’s been eight years old.
 She studied classical violin for more than ten years, adding jazz and folk fiddle styles to her repertoire along the way.
 In her early teens she also began singing and playing guitar and has since then been performing alone, with her dad, with Gemini, with San, Emily and Jacob, and with many other musicians, in groups ranging from classical string quartets to folk and country bands.
 She’s also played in the pit bands of several musicals, was the Fiddler in the Encore Theatre’s 2012 production of Fiddler on the Roof, the Violinist in the Performance Network’s 2012 production of A Glass Menagerie, and has been a musician in four productions of Shakespeare in the Arb.
 She is a member, as musician and actor, of the repertory company of Spinning Dot Theatre.
-In 2013, along with her dad, San Slomovits, she recorded her first CD, “Innocent When You Dream.”
+Along with her dad, San Slomovits, she's recorded one CD, “Innocent When You Dream.”